 With most of my preferred features of the series kept intact, such as the trophy hoarding, variety in game modes and a plethora of characters, I’ve found the latest game in the series to be particularly enjoyable, and definitely one of the standout titles of the 2014 holiday season following the disappointment I felt after playing Sonic Boom: Rise of Lyric.
 That being said, I was very sorry to see the departure of the story mode, since I believe that alone made Brawl the best game in the series in my opinion.
 The story mode was handled exceptionally well for one within a fighting game, and I see no reason why the same could be repeated and kept fresh at the same time with the inclusion of so many new characters, such as Pac-Man, Mega Man and Palutena from Kid Icarus.

 Controls – 10/10

 With so many different kinds of peripheral compatible with the Wii U, including the GamePad, the Wii remotes, a third-party controller and even a compatible GameCube controller, there’s no reason why either fans of the series or newcomers shouldn’t find a style of play to suit them; especially fans of the series, since virtually every previous control scheme is available, bar the one from the original game.
 However, I would impose the same precaution as I did in my review of Hyrule Warriors if playing with the GamePad; regarding not to tense your hands around it too much, which can result in prolonged cramping in the hands and/or fingers.

 Originality – 7/10

-Overall, Super Smash Bros for the Wii U, whilst not living up to overwhelming hype spanning over 3 years, is regardless an enjoyable game, and it comes highly recommended from me.
-I’ve been a fan of Super Smash Bros since the GameCube era, and this game does an excellent job of bringing one of my favourite Nintendo franchises into the generation of gaming.
+Overall, Super Smash Bros for the Wii U, whilst not living up to overwhelming hype spanning over 3 years, is regardless, an enjoyable game, and it comes highly recommended from me.
+I’ve been a fan of Super Smash Bros since the GameCube era, and this game does an excellent job of bringing one of my favorite Nintendo franchises into the generation of gaming.